getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 You can run `bootctl status | grep "Secure Boot"` in a terminal to verify Secure Boot is enabled.

-It is possible to delete the old Solus UEFI boot entry with `efibootmgr` once secure boot is enabled successfully, However, caution is required and as such, instructions to do so are not provided here.
+It is possible to delete the old Solus UEFI boot entry with `efibootmgr` once Secure Boot is enabled successfully, However, caution is required and as such, instructions to do so are not provided here.

 # Why is enrolling the Solus certificate necessary?